 The African wild dog, also going by the nickname ‘Lycaon pictus’ or ‘painted dog’, is extremely rare to see during a safari.
-Once found throughout Africa, these wild mammal species are now endangered according to the IUCN status.
-It is estimated that about 6,600 adult wild dogs remain around the world today.
+Once found throughout Africa, these wild mammal species are now endangered according to IUCN status.
+About 6,600 adult wild dogs are estimated to remain around the world today.

 This threatened species has a fluctuating population due to various causes.
 These include vulnerability to diseases such as rabies, competition with other predators like lions, displacement by rival packs, and cooperative killing.
-This is why spotting wild dogs in their natural habitat accounts for a special occurrence.
+This is why spotting wild dogs in their natural habitat is a special occurrence.

-Wild dogs are one of the most successful predators that have keen intelligence, excellent hearing and vision, fine co-operative skills, and exceptional speed.
-They are always found in packs consisting of 2 to 27 adult dogs and their pups.
+Wild dogs are one of the most successful predators because they have a keen intelligence, excellent hearing and vision, fine cooperative skills, and exceptional speed.
+They are always found in packs consisting of 2–27 adult dogs and their pups.
 The wild dog pack works together to raise a litter of pups, confirming their strong bond.

 Wild dogs are found in Southern Africa, or the Eastern coast of Africa.
-Since their territory sizes are vast, it is important to choose the right safari destination.
+Since their territory is vast, it is important to choose the right safari destination.
 Here are some of the places you can spot the rare and elusive wild dog in Africa:

 Okavango Delta -Moremi Game Reserve

-The vast and open Northern Botswana is filled with luscious landscapes and diverse species.
+The vast and open northern part of Botswana is filled with luscious landscapes and diverse species.
 The Okavango Delta is the world’s biggest inland delta.
-As the delta is known to act as a magnet for a variety of wildlife, wild dogs are also spotted here.
-Okavango Delta provides a sanctuary for a number of wild dog packs.
-Wild dogs living in the delta are found in drier camps rather than those areas surrounded by water.
+Wild dogs are also spotted here, as the delta is known to act as a magnet for a variety of wildlife.
+The Okavango Delta provides a sanctuary for a number of wild dog packs.
+Wild dogs living in the delta prefer to inhabit drier camps rather than those surrounded by water.

 Moremi Game Reserve is part of the central Okavango Delta.
 As it offers year-round water resources, the reserve manages to attract animals from far and wide.
-Moremi Game Reserve is considered to be the best place to spot wild dogs in Botswana as it houses 150 to 200 of their population.
+Moremi Game Reserve is considered to be the best place to spot wild dogs in Botswana, as it houses 150 to 200 of its population.

-In the eastern sections of the game reserve lies two strategically placed lodges where one can catch sight of the wild dogs.
-The Xakanaxa Camp is located on the Khwai River and overlooks the Xakanaxa lagoon.
-The Khwai Lodge set near the North Gate of Moremi Game Reserve also offers good sightings of the wild dogs.
+In the eastern sections of the game reserve lie two strategically placed lodges where one can catch sight of the wild dogs.
+The Xakanaxa Camp is located on the Khwai River and overlooks the Xakanaxa Lagoon.
+The Khwai Lodge, set near the North Gate of Moremi Game Reserve, also offers good sightings of wild dogs.

 The Linyanti Bush Camp is the perfect base to stay and increase your chances of witnessing wild dogs in their natural habitat.